Barristers at New Chambers are experienced in, and welcome, direct briefs from in-house counsel.

 Discerning in-house counsel at corporate and government clients understand that substantial efficiencies and cost savings can be achieved by directly briefing barristers without the additional expense and delay of engaging an external firm of solicitors.

-Our clerk, Michael Wilcox, would be pleased to assist you in identifying and retaining senior counsel or junior counsel, or teams of counsel involving different levels of experience and seniority, tailored to provide maximum value for your particular matter.
+Our clerk would be pleased to assist you in identifying and retaining senior counsel or junior counsel, or teams of counsel involving different levels of experience and seniority, tailored to provide maximum value for your particular matter.

 Direct briefing arrangements are commonly entered into for briefs to advise, including in urgent matters.
 Direct briefs to appear in litigation, inquiries or alternative dispute resolution are also accepted by many of our barristers, subject to suitable arrangements being agreed with the particular barrister.